 Waterboyz Surf Camp

 What better way to make memories at Pensacola Beach than by learning to surf?
 At Waterboyz Surf Camp, participants learn about surfing etiquette, culture, training and techniques, as well as waves, tides and marine biology.
-As long as they are at least seven-years-old and a strong swimmer, children can attend any of 10 four-day sessions offered Monday-Thursday, May 30 to August 3.
+As long as they are at least seven years old and a strong swimmer, children can attend any of 10 four-day sessions offered Monday-Thursday, May 30 to August 3.
 Surf Camp runs from 9 a.m. to noon and is located about four miles east of the tollbooth at Park East.
-Cost is $170 per session for each child.
+The cost is $170 per session for each child.
 Surfboards are provided for use during the camp.
 And don’t worry, alternative programs such as paddleboarding, skimboarding, Indo boards, skateboarding or games are substituted if a flat spell or foul weather conditions occur.
 Register online or in-store at Waterboyz Surf and Skate Shop on Ninth Ave.

 A friend’s middle-school-age daughter has attended Surf Camp.
 “It’s a well-organized camp,” she said.
 “They assist you at the beginning and are there with you on the water and also give you the freedom to try your newly learned skills, independently, as you get more comfortable with surfing.”